Are language models rational? The case of coherence norms and belief revision: Coherence norms for language models

 On the one hand, it is clear that `I am sure that $p$' is a form of assenting to $p$, and that prima facie speaks in favor of including it as an assent sequence.
 But doing so would have a negative impact in a related area.
 When a model epistemically marks its response, then this marking should correspond to its confidence in the answer, and thus it should correspond to the credence it has in this being the right answer.
 So, when a model responds `I am certain that $p$' then this is the proper response only if the credence in $p$ itself is very high.
 One should only say that one is certain that $p$ if one has high credence in $p$.
 In fact, this connection can be seen as a further coherence norm for rational thinkers.
-If the strength of my epistemic marking diverges from my credence, then I am arguably violating a coherence norms.
+If the strength of my epistemic marking diverges from my credence, then I am arguably violating a coherence norm.
 If, however, we include epistemic markers in the list of assent and dissent sequences themselves, then the credence of a model in $p$ will in part be determined by its epistemic markings of $p$.
 But these issues should at first be kept separate.
 It is one thing how strongly the model believes that $p$, and another whether a particular epistemic marking is appropriate for that model.
 It is thus overall best to exclude such epistemically marked sentence from the list of assent and dissent sequences.
 Maybe it is best to think of `I am quite sure that $p$' as containing two parts, made more explicit by its reformation as `$p$ and I am quite sure of it'.
 The first conjunct is a proper assent to $p$, while the second one is not, and only a comment on the model's own epistemic state.
 We should only count the first conjunct as an assent sequence, but not the combination of both as a further one.

-Whether or not present day models' credences match their epistemic markings is an empirical questions.
+Whether or not present-day models' credences match their epistemic markings is an empirical question.
 If they do they are epistemically better functioning than if they don't.
 To determine whether there indeed is this correlation is subject to ongoing work.
 See also \cite{zhou-relying} for more on models reporting on their own epistemic state.